jeppeburchardt/locale-compare-polyfill/README.md

 ## locales

-Currently only supports Danish, Norwegian, Swedish and Finish, but more locales can easily be generated (take a look at src/generator.js).
+Currently only supports Catalan, Danish, Norwegian, Swedish, Spanish, and Finish, but more locales can easily be generated (take a look at src/generator.js).

 ## install